arturmatlega/instalguru-blog-en/_drafts/what-is-screed-and-how-to-use-it.md

 * carpet,
 * terracotta.

-Choosing the right type of screed is the most impotant issue.
-Not every type of screeed has the same qualities, which is worth paying attention to.
+Choosing the right type of screed is the most important issue.
+Not every type of screed has the same qualities, which is worth paying attention to.

 ## Different types of screed.
 Which screed to choose?

-The main purpose of screed is leveling the surface where you are planning to lay the flooring.
-There are many types of screed, each of them should be used differently.
-The matieral used in production is the basic criterion for screed classification.
+The main purpose of the screed is leveling the surface before laying the flooring.
+There are many types of screed, and each of them should be used differently.
+The material used in production is the basic criterion for screed classification.
 Within this range, you can find:

 {:.list.list-positive}